jjsch-dev/filament_dryer_rp2040/README.md

 -------------------------------
 In order for the TTL output (D0) of the odometer sensor to change when the roller is moved (from white to black and vice versa), the comparator sensitivity must be adjusted with the potentiometer.

-- Use an allen key to unscrew the cover on the back of the box and insert a screwdriver until it contacts the potentiometer.
+- Use an allen key to unscrew the cap on the back of the box and insert a screwdriver until it contacts the potentiometer.

 ![alt text](images/unscrew_odometer_cap.png)